Expert EMDR Therapy Services

 Tel.
 717-394-3994Fax: (717) 394-0124email: acrs@advanced-counseling.com

-EMDR Trauma and PTSD Therapy
+EMDR Therapy for Trauma & PTSD Recovery

 Our Trauma and PTSD specialists will provide the services you need to get better and reclaim your life after Trauma.

-You are not alone; healing is possible, and your healing starts here.
+You are not alone... healing is possible, and your healing starts here.

 What is EMDR Therapy?